Going Global: No passport required

 Launch your teaching, research, or service project abroad

 Learn about ways to collaborate on international research, guest teach abroad, or be part of a technical exchange.
 Collectively, the BU community maintains hundreds of relationships with colleagues and institutions around the world.
 We can help you leverage existing connections, provide guidance for new collaborations, and facilitate the approval process when needed.

 As you seek funding for your global engagement, there are many options:

 The Fulbright US Scholar Program sends 800 scholars and professionals each year to over 140 countries, where they lecture or conduct research in a wide variety of academic and professional fields.
 More than 60 BU faculty have received this prestigious award.

 Boston University offers several exchange program opportunities for faculty.
-Each year, these short-term opportunities allow a limited number of BU scholars to conduct research and work with colleagues at overseas partner institutions in China, France, and Italy.
+Each year, these short-term opportunities allow a limited number of BU scholars to conduct research and work with colleagues at overseas partner institutions in Italy.
 Faculty at these partner institutions apply to travel to Boston to team up with colleagues here at BU.

 Leverage BU's overseas sites

 Over several decades, BU has strategically invested in its permanent infrastructure around the world.
 Outside of Boston, BU owns or has a controlling interest in real estate assets (offices and even some dormitories) in: